digital-wellbeing/platform-study-rr/README.md

 # Relationships Between Health and Logged Video Game Play Across Platforms

+🟢️ The output from this repo can be viewed at [https://digital-wellbeing.github.io/platform-study-rr/](https://digital-wellbeing.github.io/platform-study-rr/). 🟢️

 This repo documents the data and analysis code for our project on the relationship between video game play and wellbeing.
 It has four main components:
 - generating simulated data to illustrate our preregistered analyses
 - documenting the data and creating a codebook